-After the jump, a few thoughts about what this means for consumers, and my take on the current Barefoot merlot.
+A few thoughts about what this means for consumers, and my take on the current Barefoot merlot.

 This year, that Barefoot post accounted for 3 1/2 percent of the hits on the blog.
 Which, frankly, is amazing.
 Since I started doing this in November 2007, I have written almost 900 items.
 Almost none of them have done that well in one year, and the ones that have are current posts like this year’s $10 Hall of Fame or reviews for wines that are popular here, like the Tormaresca Neprica.

 But Barefoot?
 A $6 wine from E&J Gallo, the company that the Winestream Media loves to turn its nose up at?
 How can that be?

 A couple of reasons.
 The most important is the recession.
 We have reams of data showing that consumers have traded down to less expensive wines, but reams of data are often difficult to understand.
 So how about this?
 Two-thirds of this blog’s visitors make more than $60,000 a year, and almost three-quarters of them have at least a college degree, according to Quantcast.
 In other words, they’re the people who make marketing types salivate.
 And they want to read about $6 wine this year more than ever before.
 (Ironically, though the Wine Spectator’s audience makes more money than mine does, I have more women and my readers are better educated.)